Use this free GED study guide with practice tests and video lessons to pass the GED test quickly. We update it on a regular basis.

-When you get confidence in your academic abilities, math will not seem like a big problem.
+When you get confidence in your academic capabilities, math will not seem like a big problem.
 I promise.
-In general, the goal is to go through a series of small successes to develop confidence in your capabilities.
+In general, the goal is to go through a series of small successes to develop confidence in your own ability, skills, and experience.

 For the same reason, we also encourage students to play (video) games.

 When you get closer to the date of your GED exam, or one of the subtests, you should also think about learning better time management strategies and get familiar with educated guessing strategies.

 You should take as many practice tests as possible.

 It doesn’t matter at this moment if you get 65% correct answers.
 If you just started learning you can’t expect to be perfect on the first try.
 What you want to do is analyze your score.
 This score is a signal to you about what you know and what you need to learn.

 Try to figure out why you missed the question.
 Was it a lack of knowledge, a wrong guess, or carelessness?